algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 ##### PC

-Run and debug Flutter code on PC is quite easier than on phones.
+Running and debugging Flutter code on PC is quite easier than on phones.
 You already have a device named by your OS:

 ![desktop-device](https://github.com/algosup/2023-2024-project-5-flutter-team-1/assets/145991192/e2e8be53-6a52-4d89-8f2d-1d9126ab362c)